Alumniminium/trrbl-blog/_pages/hosting.md

 # Special Plans

 My Homeserver can provide some NAT hosting too, with a GPU and TB's of HDD storage.
 Ask me about it :)

+# How do I order?!

+Currently, this is my first server in a datacenter, so I have not set up any automated order/deployment solution.
+<a href="mailto:trrbl@her.st" alt="write me a mail">Email Me</a> what you want & your paypal email and I'll send your credentials with the billing agreement.
+You can also message me on <a href="https://discord.gg/V2SyvrU" alt="discord invite">discord</a>.

+I'm aware that this is a weird way to order in 2019, but that's how I keep my prices down :)
+I have no licensing fees to pay :)